samuikaze/registry-in-kubernetes/README.md

     7. Perform `podman image push <DOMAIN>/<IMAGE_NAME>:<VERSION>` to test if image can push to registry.
 If can't, do step 4. to 6. until it work.
     8. To disable SELinux (not recommand)，perform `sudo setenforce 0` and set `SELINUX=disabled` in `/etc/selinux/config` file
-        > Not recommand to disable SELinux, this will insecure your server.
+        > Not recommand to disable SELinux, this will insecure your server, and [make Dan Walsh weep](https://stopdisablingselinux.com/).

 ## References